 We have a highly organised programme to teach our younger children to be strong all round swimmers based on the ASA National Teaching Plan.
-There are elevn grades of progress: Learner grade 3 and Grades 1 to Grade 9, plus ‘Mini-squad’.
-This final grade prepares the talented swimmers for their progress into the Squads
+There are elevn grades of progress: Learner grade 3 and Grades 1 to Grade 9, plus ‘Talent ID’.
+This final grade prepares the talented swimmers for their progress into the Squads.

 Although already a proven successful competitive squad, the Marlins have room for all those who love swimming – whether competing or not.

-Those swimmers who want to compete and who can make the commitment move through the County, Regional, National Development and, finally, National squads, which nurtures talent and takes swimmers up to County, Regional, National levels and beyond.
+Those swimmers who want to compete and who can make the commitment move through the County Development, County, Regional and, finally, National squads, which nurtures talent and takes swimmers up to County, Regional, National levels and beyond.

 Those who cannot or do not want to make a full commitment that is required of the ‘competitive’ squads, or who just want to swim to keep fit, have the option of swimming in the Training Squads.
 These provide a progressive training programme from Training 4 up to Training 1 and swimmers still have opportunities to compete.